deikdesign/css-linter/README.md

 This is a project to build a css linter

 ## Built With
-Ruby
+* Ruby
-Rspec
+* Rspec
-Colorize
+* Colorize
-GitFlow
+* GitFlow

 ## Description
 This linter detects errors by checking for:

-* Spaces after comma.
+* Check for spaces after comma.
+* Check for expected newline after semi-colon
-* Check empty line in the end of the file.
+* Check for empty line in the end of the file
+* Check for unwanted trailing space
+* Check for indentation of2 spaces
+* Check for unexpected white space before comma.
+* Check for zero value who don't need units